Jumma (people): British colonial administration

+The British annexed the Chittagong region in phases during the 18th and 19th centuries and recognising the distinctiveness of the hills, treated the CHT as a frontier zone with a separate administrative and legal regime that acknowledged customary authorities and limited outsider settlement.
+Colonial regulations and the creation of distinct land categories and chiefdom recognition altered local governance even as many customary practices were left in place.

 Pakistan Period

 During the construction of the Kaptai Dam, more than 18,000 families and 100,000 tribal people were evicted by then Pakistani president Ayub Khan without appropriate resettlement facilities or compensation.
 More than 40,000 Chakma tribals emigrated to Arunachal Pradesh, India.
 Consequently, the Jummas began a grudge against the government due to their distress.

 Bangladesh Liberation War

 In 1971, most of the Jummas were neutral or in support of Bangladeshi independence, with the exception of the majority of the Chakma people, who were against the independence of Bangladesh under the leadership of Chakma circle chief Raja Tridev Roy.

 Independent Bangladesh

 Between 1978 and 1990, the ruling government saw the Jummas as traitors and a potential risk for an independent Bangladesh.
 Allegedly, 400,000 Bengali homeless people were relocated in the Chittagong Hill Tracts with homes, arable land, and food rationing.
 It causes tension between Bengali settlers and tribal groups.
 Between 1979 and 1997, over 15 major conflict took place between Bengali settlers and minority tribes where government agencies have allegation to support Bengali settlers.
 Due to the outbreaks of violence, communal and social unrest, many Jummas fled to the Indian states of Mizoram and Tripura, or to Myanmar.

 In 1996, peace negotiations were initiated by then Prime Minister of Bangladesh Sheikh Hasina and a peace accord was finalised and formally signed on 2 December 1997.